Nixxx19/verseforge/README.md

 - **Specialization**: Trained to understand artist styles, lyrical structures, and musical themes
 - **Output**: High-quality, artist-style lyrics that match your creative vision

+### Stage 3: Advanced TTS with Custom Tags
+The generated lyrics are then processed by Sunauto TTS, which we've enhanced with custom fine-tuning:

+- **Custom Tags**: Created 1000+ specialized tags for better audio output
+- **Fine-Tuning**: Custom training to optimize for music generation
+- **Quality Enhancement**: Improved vocal synthesis and musical expression
+- **Output**: Professional-quality audio tracks with natural-sounding vocals